 • Stay out of wooded areas with high grass and leaf litter.

 • Wear long pants, long sleeves, and socks when outdoors.
-After coming indoors, bathe or shower and wash and dry clothes using high heat to kill any ticks that may be on your clothing.
+After coming indoors, bathe or shower and wash and dry your clothes using high heat to kill any ticks that may be on your clothing.

 Call your doctor if...

 • A tick embedded in your skin is engorged with blood;

 • A tick has been embedded in your skin for more than 36 hours;

 • You find more than one tick embedded in your skin; or

 • A "bull's-eye" rash shows up at the site of a tick bite.